 iOS 12.2 beta 2

 Build number is 16E5191d.
 Developer beta release on February 4th.
-Public beta released on February 5th.
+Public build released on February 5th.

 - AirPlay pop-ups have a new animation which looks really cool.